ClecianoPedro/ClecianoPedro/README.md

 - Hi, I’m @ClecianoPedro.
 - I’m interested in my first job.
-- I’m currently studying the Python, Java, Javascript programming language and studying web development.
+- I’m currently studying the Python, Java, JavaScript, TypeScript programming language and studying web development.
 - I'm looking to collaborate in any area of ​​backend programming at the moment.

 ### GitHub Stats